1codingguy/next-nft/think-out-loud.md

 All these functions are so similar to each other, the only difference is what variable to look for in each `MarketItem`.
 - is it because it's Solidity so things are done differently again?

+## Writing test with hardhat
+- In the constructor of the actual NFT market, we need to pass in the market address (of where it is deployed)

+`ethers.utils.parseUnits()`
+- allows us to work with this whole unit as supposed to work with wei which is 18 decimals

+So creating:
+- a new NFT token
+- a new market item in the marketplace is a totally separated process?

+In writing test, first need to create a token by passing the tokenURI.
+Then in a separated function call, calling createMarketItem(), and manually assigning a tokenId to each item?
+I thought it was supposed to be incrementing by itself

+note that in the call of createMarketItem:
+`await market.createMarketItem(deployedNFTContractAddress, 1, auctionPrice, {value: listingPrice})`
+- the last argument `{value: listingPrice}` is not found in the definition
+- but I guess it's referring to `msg.value`, that is the amount sent with the transaction.
+So that means this argument is passed in an object at the last place of function call in solidity?

+Up until this point, we have created different transactions.
+How to get different address form different users theoretically:
+- In real use case, users will be using MetaMask or some wallet to interact with the contract from some address
+- But in a test env, we can get reference to a bunch of test accounts - when running a hardhat node, 20 local accounts are given to work with